AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can you be denied car insurance in New Jersey?

 Yes, you can be denied auto insurance.
-However, the carrier must provide a reason for the denial, such as you don’t meet the company’s criteria for acceptance.
+However, the carrier must provide a reason for the denial, such as that you don’t meet the company’s criteria for acceptance.

 What happens if you drive without insurance in New Jersey?